 - Cost of revenue can be reasonably measured.

-Revenue Recognition Requirements
+Five-Step Revenue Recognition Model

-Identify Contract With Customer:
+1. Identify Contract With Customer:

 In order to complete this step, the parties must fulfill several criteria.
 All parties must first approve of the contract and be committed to fulfilling their obligations.
 The contract will outline each party’s rights as well as the payment terms regarding the goods or services to be transferred.
 It also must have “commercial substance.”
 This means that both sides expect the future cash flows of a business will change as a result of the transaction.
 Lastly, collectability must be probable.
 This means that payment is likely to be received (i.e., the customer’s credit risk should be evaluated at contract inception).

-Identify Performance Obligation(s):
+2. Identify Performance Obligation(s):

 In this step, an entity must identify all distinct performance obligations.
 A performance obligation is a promise in a contract to transfer a good or service to the customer.
 There are two criteria for a good or service to be considered distinct, and both of those criteria must be met.